When you turn on Automatic Downloads or Automatic Updates, your device associates with your Apple ID.

 - Turn on the content that you want to automatically download.

-If you turn on Updates, any new versions of apps that you currently have on your device automatically download when they're available.
+Turn on Updates to get Automatic Updates for apps.
+Any new versions of apps that you currently have on your device will automatically download when they're available.

 On your computer

-You can turn on Automatic Downloads for music, movies, and TV shows in iTunes; books in the iBooks for Mac app; and apps for your Mac in the App Store on your Mac.
+You can turn on Automatic Downloads for apps for your Mac in the App Store; for music, movies, and TV shows in iTunes; and for books in Apple Books.

 - Open iTunes.
 If you haven't authorized your computer, choose Store > Authorize This Computer from the menu bar at the top of your computer screen.